 We will use Kasuri methi for flavour & aroma.
 Moreover, for the red colour, we will be using Kashmiri Lal Mirch powder.

 Dry dates aka सूखे खजूर or say ખારેક may be a surprise ingredient.
 However, dry dates are regularly used in dry Indian pickles.
-When you leave dry dates to soak in cooking oil with other items, it releases its flavour over time.
+When you leave dry dates to soak in cooking oil with other items, it releases their flavour over time.
 The dates become chewy, tangy & spicy.
 Dry dates with red chilli is a mouth-watering combo.
 Try it.

 Lemon juice acts as a natural preservative if you gonna store this pickle.
 Additionally, the khatta-meetha combination of lemon juice & jaggery will tickle your taste buds.
 Go for it.
 You can substitute this with vinegar as well but lemon juice is more preferable.

 Jaggery in Red Chili Pickle